AtlasProtocol/hubble/README.md

 You can put:

 - contract source files under `contracts` folder
-- function testing files under 'run' folder
+- function testing files under `run` folder
-- jest tests under 'test' folder.
+- jest tests under `test` folder.

 There are example files under those folder after you run init and you can replace them your codes or files.
 For unit testing, check out how to write unit tests for Javascript at [Jest document site](https://jestjs.io/docs/en/getting-started).